billpugh/cmsc398z-student-downloads/week13/GOAL-WEEK1.md

 9. If the system crashed and Redis state had to be rebuilt, what code does that?
    - Does `LoadQueues()` correctly reconstruct the queue from the database?

-**Backend vs Frontend Permissions:**
-10. The backend allows more state transitions than the frontend UI exposes.
-Review the "Frontend Constraints" section of `docs/UNDERSTANDING_CONVERSATIONS.md`.
-Is this a security concern?
-What's the worst that could happen if someone bypassed the UI?

-**Gaining Confidence:**
-11. What invariants should always be true about the relationship between Redis state and database state?
-12. How could you verify these invariants hold?
-Consider testing approaches or runtime checks.

 ### Code Locations to Examine

 | Component | File | Key Functions/Sections |